Never dreamed I'd be fishing with a tobacco-chewing alien but here I am. He hawks a cheek-load over the side of the boat then turns to me.

 "Albert," I say, "Correct me if I'm wrong, but did you just catch a fish with tobacco?"

 "I think Ah just did mate." he responds.

-"And did a fish just run off with my pole?"
+"And did another fish just run off with my pole?"

 "Okay Albert, I suppose its time.
 Spit it out.
 Say something spiritual."

-Albert rubs his chin, spits some chew, turns to me and says, "Well I suppose mate, life can be a bit bonkahs, yeh?
-And things happen when you least expect, but as an ambassador to my stah system, I must say, hold on to your fookin' pole mate!
+Albert rubs his chin, spits out some chew and says to me, "Well I suppose mate, life can be a bit bonkahs, yeh?
+And things happen when you least expect- but as an ambassador to my stah system, I must say, hold on to your fookin' pole mate!

 "Oh by the way," Albert says, "I forgot to ask... how's the writing coming along mate?"

 "It's alright.
 Been a bit short on ideas lately."